toshithh/Ice-Pi/ReadMe.md

 Ice Pi is designed to be fully usable without a laptop.

 All primary interactions happen through the mobile app.

+The app is currently in Beta testing.
+Early users/testers can reach out to me to get added to Goolgle Play Testers through [Discord](https://discord.com/invite/jzrhqnWUEV) or wait for a week 😉.

 ---